-The deadline for music scholarships applications is March 5 of each year.
-Auditions take place in the spring semester (January 21, February 11, and March 4, 2017).
-Students unable to attend any of these audition dates may arrange individual auditions by contacting the Academic Advisor, Michelle Lyles at email@example.com.
+The deadline for music scholarships applications is March 1 of each year.
+Auditions take place in the spring semester (February 18, and March 2, 2019).
+Students unable to attend any of these audition dates may arrange individual auditions by contacting the Academic Advisor, Adam Hilt at email@example.com.
 Auditions should be scheduled as early as possible.
 Most individual auditions are scheduled on Monday afternoons, but not all.
 Due to the teaching commitments of our faculty, individual audition days and times may not be flexible.
 Please see audition materials above for your applied area.
 Your scholarship audition will also count as your admittance audition, but you will be required to schedule an ensemble audition in the fall before classes start in order to be placed in an ensemble.
 All of our students perform an ensemble audition each year.

 Student musicians who participate in athletic bands can also receive scholarships through the University Bands Scholarship program, which awards scholarships to all members of the Maverick Marching Band.
 For more information about how to participate in marching band, please visit our webpage.
 Participation in the "Maverick Machine" Pep Band, separate from the Maverick Marching Band, carries a cash stipend paid out to students at the conclusion of the performance season.
 For more information about how to participate in the "Maverick Machine" Pep Band, please visit our FAQ page.
 Scholarships are also awarded on a competitive basis to Symphonic Wind Ensemble and Jazz Ensemble members.
 The University Bands Scholarships are awarded in addition to music, academic, or other awards received.

 University Band & Chorus are open to any participant, no audition necessary!